Nevada RV Rentals are is a great way to see the state. Pick up an RV in Las Vegas, Henderson, or Reno, and let’s go.

 Area 51 is located in Lincoln County Nevada.
-This famous top secret military testing facility is rumoured to be home to aliens and their spaceships.
+This famous top-secret military testing facility is rumored to be home to aliens and their spaceships.
 You will not get into Area 51, the closest you will get is to a no trespassing sign.
-It would make a great story though it you and your Nevada RV rental had to be escorted from the area by armed guards.
+It would make a great story though if you and your Nevada RV rental had to be escorted from the area by armed guards.
 (USA RV Rentals in no way endorses this behaviour:)

 Rhyolite Ghost Town

 Rhyolite Ghost Town is located 6 miles west of Beatty Nevada.
 In 1905 in the middle of a gold rush, this town grew to 1500 people.
 The town boasted a 3 story building, a school for 250 children, hotels, stores, and even an ice plant.
 11 years later the lights were turned out and now the only things left were the ruins of a few old buildings.

 Forest of the Last Church